DanielJDufour/bbox-fns/README.md

 ```

 ### unwrap
-Un-wrap an extent that overflows the edge of the earth.
+Un-wrap an extent that overflows the edge of the earth, returning an array of one or more bounding boxes.
 ```js
 import unwrap from "bbox-fns/unwrap.js";